MagFer/NavigationHeaderResizable/README.md

 # NavigationHeaderResizable

-NavigationHeaderResizable is a viewController template which contains an animatión of a header compression.
+TableViewWithParallaxHeader is a viewController template which contains an animatión of a TableViewHeader with bounces and compression.

+Ready to easy change of the header content.

 ## Demo